mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 duration of the patron encounter and subsequent adventure.
 Bland will go through his standard operating procedure, first asking the group,
-‘Who is senior?’ and then proceeding to conduct the operation, applying Rules 1–6 of the Agent Standing Orders, as described in Agent of the Imperium.
+'Who is senior?' and then proceeding to conduct the operation, applying Rules 1–6 of the Agent Standing Orders, as described in Agent of the Imperium.
 Lt.
 Tence informs him that a group